juliemusyoki/code-challenge-Restaurants/README.md

     main.py: The main script for running and testing the project.
 Creates sample instances and tests methods for Customer, Restaurant, and Review classes.

     lib/: A folder containing library modules.
-        init.py: Initialization file marking the lib folder as a Python package. customer.py: Module defining the Customer class with methods for customer management. restaurant.py: Module defining the Restaurant class with methods for restaurant management. review.py: Module defining the Review class with methods for creating and retrieving reviews.
+        customer.py: Module defining the Customer class with methods for customer management. restaurant.py: Module defining the Restaurant class with methods for restaurant management. review.py: Module defining the Review class with methods for creating and retrieving reviews.